Kids are way stressed out this time of year. Standardized tests and all that test prep has got them strung super thin. There is a much better way

 Learn how to test prep with less stress

 Picture it: you are taking the test and it is going well.
 You are confident in the material.
 You’re calm and serene.
 You are breathing deeply.

 Seriously, my AP English teacher in high school took us through a visualization routine during class and right before the test.
 I scored a 5.

 In the weeks leading up to your child’s test, do the same thing for him.
 Close your eyes together and talk through the ideal test situation.
-Create a little ritual that is subtle, like folding her hands, to start the visualization in real life.
+Create a little ritual that is subtle, like folding her hands, to start the in real life.

 Use yoga to help chill out before tests.
 I do yoga personally before tough situations or challenging days.

 Another favorite is Downward Facing Dog.
 I love the stretch it gives through my back and legs.